 Many string trimmers convert to an edge trimmer with a couple of quick adjustments.
 Some models also work with other attachments, using the same engine but swapping out the tool’s head.
 String trimmers that use attachments go by many names, including “multifunction” or “multi-tool.”
 To get the benefit of attachments, users need to purchase a trimmer specifically intended for multiple purposes.

 Some of the attachment heads available may include the following:

 - A leaf blower spins a blower fan for quick cleanup.

-- An edger helps tidy lines around the driveway or walkway.
+- An edger helps tidy lines around the driveway or a walkway.

-- A cultivator stirs top layers of soil or helps remove and control weeds.
+- A cultivator stirs the top layers of soil or helps remove and control weeds.

 - A brush cutter trims thicker growth or small saplings.

 - A pole saw cuts through tree limbs up to 9 inches thick.

 - A hedge trimmer readily trims hedges at the same time as trimming the grass.